 What to Audit

-Typically the business owner would want to audit areas of financial and operational compliance, brand management and customer service.
+Typically, the franchise owner would want to audit areas of financial compliance, operational compliance, brand management and customer service.
 Most of these audits can be extracted from the business’ Standard Operational Procedures.
-For example, financial compliance can be checked against balancing factors such as inventory, cost of goods and number of customers served amongst other key factors that reflect revenue.
-Another form of audit is to ensure new employees are properly on-boarded and trained.
+For Financial compliance, this can be checked against other balancing factors like inventory, cost of goods and number of customers served amongst many other key factors that reflect revenue.

 Conducting the Audit